Cache plugins (kind of) clean your WordPress database, but they don’t let you remove tables left behind by old plugins.

-Pay attention to tables that say “not installed” and have a Remove button next to them.
-These are tables left behind by old plugins that are not currently installed on your WordPress site (so you should delete them if you don’t plan on using them again).
-WP-Optimize also tells you the size and which plugin the table belongs to, which again, will be one you have already deleted.
+Pay attention to tables marked as “not installed” or “inactive.”
+You’ll also see the Remove button in the Actions tab.
+These are tables left behind by old plugins you deleted or they’re currently deactivated (so you should delete them if you don’t plan on using the plugin again).

-Plugins Garbage Collector – only lets you delete old plugin tables with mediocre reviews.
+Plugins Garbage Collector – similar to WP-Optimize only lets you delete any database table.

 Frequently Asked Questions

-⚙ Which plugin is best for database cleanup?
+Which plugin is best for cleaning the WordPress database?